zhaolucas/travelEx/README.md

 1. Navigation Bar: Quick access to all features.
 2. Jumbotron: Eye-catching introduction with a hero image.
-3. Search Bars: For flights, accommodation, and currency exchange.
+3. Search Bars: For accommodation, and currency exchange rate.
-4. Call-to-Action Card: Engages the user for immediate action.
-5. Subscription Button: For regular updates and offers.
+4. Subscription Button: For regular updates and offers.
-6. Footer: Links to social media, 'About Us', and other resources.
+5. Footer: Links to contributors' github, and empty links.

 The following animation demonstrates the application functionality: